google/codeworld/codeworld-server/web/intro/main.md

 A pixel is a tiny dot on the computer screen, so 10 pixels is actually not very far!

 In CodeWorld, you do absolutely everything by naming things.
-We call the names (like *wheel* in that example) "variables".
-So, earlier we defined a *variable* called *wheel*.
+We call the names (like "wheel" in that example) *variables*.
+So, earlier we defined a *variable* called "wheel".
 You will define a lot of variables in CodeWorld.

 ### Defining main ###